MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

+As shown in Figure~\ref{fig:adjusted cosine}, we present an example of the calculation of adjusted cosine similarity.
+It is clear to see that adjusted cosine similarity is able to capture the magnitudes and directions of updates by transferring updates to adjusted updates.
+Although $m_1$ does not have too many differences in directions (i.e., $m_1$ will be clustered with $h_1$ and $h_2$), its differences with $h_1$ and $h_2$ in magnitudes can be easily captured by $\cosm$.
+Furthermore, due to non-iid, the ($h_1$, $h_2$) and ($h_3$, $h_4$) will be clustered into two groups if cosine distance is applied.
+However, by subtracting mean updates, this influence can be reduced.

+We also show the experimental results in Figure~\ref{fig:pairwise distance}, where FMNIST is used under BA and the number of clients is set to 10 (the first six are benign clients, the rest are malicious clients).
+The rest of the default settings follow Table~\ref{tab:flsetting}.
+From Figure~\ref{fig:adjusted cosine}, we can see that if only cosine distance is calculated, honest updates will be classified as noise due to the influence of non-iid.
+The adjusted cosine similarity weakens this effect (Figure~\ref{fig:adjusted cosine}b).
+Calculating the $L_2$ distance again will make the distinction between the two groups more obvious (Figure~\ref{fig:adjusted cosine}c).

+Furthermore, we provide a comparison when \texttt{MUDGUARD} uses cosine similarity and adjusted cosine similarity for clustering in Figure~\ref{fig:cosvsadcos}.
+It is clear to see that the testing accuracy of \texttt{MUDGUARD} with cosine similarity abruptly goes down when the model approaches convergence.
+On the contrary, this does not happen in \texttt{MUDGUARD} with adjusted cosine similarity.
+The detailed explanation is given in Section~\ref{sec:byagg}.

-\subsection{Dynamic Attacks}
+\subsubsection{Dynamic Attacks}

-Recall that BRIEF can perform well in terms of testing accuracy under the assumption that malicious clients consistently perform one type of attack (e.g., GA) throughout the whole training period.
-It may also perform well if we allow malicious clients to perform different attacks on the epochs, e.g., GA to the first 10 epochs and then Krum attacks to the remaining epochs.
+Recall that \texttt{MUDGUARD} can perform well in terms of testing accuracy under the assumption that malicious clients consistently perform one type of attack (e.g., GA) throughout the whole training period.
+It can also perform well if we allow malicious clients to perform different attacks on the epochs, e.g., GA to the first 10 epochs and then Krum attacks to the remaining epochs.
 We notice that all the attacks (we consider in this work) except GA may require several epochs of training (as a buffer) to produce attack effects.
-But these buffer epochs may bring an advantage to BRIEF's clustering performance.
+But these buffer epochs can boost \texttt{MUDGUARD}'s clustering performance.
 This is so because the clustering ability is enhanced with the increase of training rounds.
-On the other hand, the TNR and TPR (of the clustering) may be relatively low in these epochs.
+On the other hand, the TNR and TPR (of the clustering) could be relatively low in these epochs.
 Some malicious clients can be clustered into a semi-honest group, but this will not seriously affect the accuracy performance of the model.